kamatro1/hugo-mock-landing-page-domain-name/USER-STORIES.md

 Daily Xpert is the project I am working on for my Senior Design project.
 Daily Xpert seeks to improve X (FKA Twitter) users' ability to stay up to date on their favorite topics and accounts.
 It achieves this by sending them a daily email summarizing (using GPT-4) activity on X related to topics and users of their choosing.
 Through the user stories, you'll learn more about the utility of the project.

-## Current Features User Stories
+## Current Features

+There are features that are currently implemented in Daily Xpert and are shown on the landing page.

+### Illustrated Features

 1. As a X user, I want the tweets from accounts I follow to be summarized, so that I can stay updated on them without spending too much time sifting through tweets.

 2. As a X user interested in specific topics, I want category-based summaries of tweets, so I can quickly access information in my areas of interest.

+3. As a non-savy web user, I want a user-friendly interface for easy account setup and customization so that I can effortlessly specify my interests and preferred accounts.

+### Other Features

+1. As a X user valuing efficiency and convenience, I want a Chrome extension for easily following accounts, so that I can manage my preferences directly from my browser.

+2. As a busy X user, I want summaries to be prompt engineered for relevance extraction, so that summaries focus on the most significant aspects of tweets.

 3. As a researcher or journalist, I want clear citations of sources in tweet summaries, so that I can easily reference original tweets for my work.

-4. As a X user valuing efficiency and convenience, I want a Chrome extension for easily following accounts, so that I can manage my preferences directly from my browser.

-5. As a busy X user, I want summaries to be prompt engineered for relevance extraction, so that summaries focus on the most significant aspects of tweets.

-6. As a non-savy web user, I want a user-friendly interface for easy account setup and customization so that I can effortlessly specify my interests and preferred accounts.

-## Potential Features Expansion User Stories
+## Potential Features Expansion

 1. As a journalist, I want the ability to request custom summaries on specific events or hashtags, so I can quickly gather information on breaking news.